wuespace/delegis/delegis.typ

 /// Usage: `#unnumbered[Preamble]`
 #let unnumbered = (it, ..rest) => context({

+  // Determine the current heading level to create a heading one level below.
+  // Previous heading element
   let h-elem = selector(heading).before(here())

+  // Current heading level
   let c = counter(h-elem).get()

-  let depth = if c == none {
+  // Depth to use for the new heading let depth = if c == none {
     // Unlikely case: No counter found at all
     1